ripienaar/free-for-dev/README.md

   * [webhookbeam.com](https://webhookbeam.com) - Set up webhooks and monitor them via push notifications and emails.
   * [Vaadin](https://vaadin.com) — Build scalable UIs in Java or TypeScript, and use the integrated tooling, components, and design system to iterate faster, design better, and simplify the development process.
 Unlimited Projects with five years of free maintenance.
   * [webhook-test.com](https://webhook-test.com) - Debug and inspect webhooks and HTTP requests with a unique URL during integration.
 Completely free, you can create unlimited URLs and receive recommendations.
-  * [welltested.ai](https://welltested.ai) - Generate unit and integration tests using AI for mobile languages like Flutter within minutes.
-Free forever for developers.

 **[⬆️ Back to Top](#table-of-contents)**